CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 connected components, computes geodesic intracell distance matrices for each component, and writes all these square matrices as files to a standard output.
-(Bundling file I/O and math together in one function is less modular but it makes it easier to parallelize and overflow the memory)
+(Bundling file I/O and math together in one function is less modular but it makes it easier to parallelize and not fill the memory)

 .. code-block:: python